peferron/peferron.github.io/_posts/2015-11-10-side-projects-overtime.md

 * Time spent on side projects does not contribute much towards my burnout limit.
 * Heavy overtime works—for a time.
 After one month my mental state starts to suffer.
 After three months my output decreases back to normal.

 Side projects contribute a lot to my happiness because they are a great way to learn.
-In my opinion, `d` hours of day job plus `s` hours of side projects is a much better learning strategy than `d + s` hours of day job without any side projects, no matter how great the day job is.
+In my opinion, `d` hours of day job plus `s` hours of side projects is a much better learning strategy than `d + s` hours of day job without any side projects.
+No matter how great the day job is.
 (This might be untrue for special cases like founder or sole engineer in a tiny startup.
 The range of responsibilities there is so vast it's like having a myriad of side projects that happen to be related.)

 Becoming better on your own will end up benefiting your day job as well.
 Eventually you will bring more value in `d` hours that you would have in `d + s` otherwise.
-This is especially true if you enjoy your day job and intend to stay for multiple years.
+This is especially true if you enjoy your day job and intend to stay for many years.

 {% include figure.html class="figure--noscale" src="scv.png" caption="Your best friend, the SCV." %}

 This is old news to anyone who played or watched real-time strategy games such as Starcraft.
 You don't want to spend 100% of your economy producing SCVs (the Terran worker in Starcraft).
-But, unless going for a timing push, you certainly don't want to completely stop producing SCVs either, or you will get crushed long-term.
+But, unless going for a timing push, you don't want to completely stop producing SCVs either, or you will get crushed long-term.
 Your best strategy is to keep a steady production of SCVs going for almost the entire duration of the game.

 Your side projects are your SCVs.
 Keep building them.